tum-pbs/PhiFlow/documentation/sim.md

     initial_density = zeros()
 ```

 A typical simulation step could comprise of the following steps.
-The following code takes the state of a smoke simulation, density and velocity, to the next time step.
+The following code takes the state of a state simulation, density and velocity, to the next time step.

 ```python
 density = velocity.advect(density) + inflow_density